SystemsApproach/security/crypto.rst

 distributed—that is, if some outputs are much more likely than others—then for some messages you could find another message with the same digest much more easily than this, which would reduce the security of the algorithm.
+So a random distribution of hash outputs is an important property for these algorithms.

 If you were instead just trying to find any *collision*—any two messages that produce the same digest—then you would need to compute the digests of only 2\ :sup:`64` messages, on average.
 This surprising fact is the basis of the “birthday